Skip to main content

 SPECIAL DISTRICTS IN GENERAL

-One of the main benefits of special districts is that they are each established with a very focused purpose at the local level, so assessments, tax dollars, levies, etc. that are collected go directly to the district’s programs and purposes – as opposed to general-purpose governments like the City, where many different services and departments need to be funded, and recipient programs may have less control over funding.
-Special Districts are held to the same accountability standards as cities and counties regarding use of public funds and fiduciary responsibility to the community being served and are subject to the same public entity laws regarding transparency of public records and meetings.
+One of the main benefits of special districts is that they are each established with a very focused purpose at the local level, so assessments, tax dollars, levies, etc. that are collected go directly to the district’s programs and purposes – as opposed to general-purpose governments like a city, where many different services and departments need to be funded, and recipient programs may have less control over funding.
+Special districts are held to the same accountability standards as cities and counties regarding use of public funds and fiduciary responsibility to the community being served and are subject to the same public entity laws regarding transparency of public records and meetings.
 They also provide the local community an opportunity to get involved directly with the district, since all special districts operate with a board that is typically elected from electors and/or landowners of the district.

 THE FORMATION PROCESS